larspetrus/Roofpig/README.md

 Properties: `colored`, `solved`, `tweaks`, `setup`

-In Roofpig, you define how the cube looks when the alg has been performed. **Not** what it looks like mixed.
+In Roofpig, you define how the cube will look when the alg has been performed.
+Not what it looks like mixed.
 By default, it will be a regular full 6 color cube.
 But you can also mark some parts as 'solved' (dark gray) or 'ignored' (light gray), move pieces, recolor stickers and put **X**es.

 But first we need to talk about Cubexps.